Ankushk-01/Java-course/Threads/README.md

 # Collection

-It means the Interface which used by the classes
+It means the Interface which used by the some classes

 # Collections
-It means the class which inherits the interface
+It means the class which have multiple methods which we  can use